MartinPellizzer/terrawhisper-compiler/articles/atropa-belladonna/botany/morphology.md

 Roots of Atropa belladonna are dark brown to black in color and possess a rough, slightly wrinkled surface texture.
 Unlike some other plants, this species does not form root nodules.
 Root hairs on Atropa belladonna are sparse, fine, and non-glandular.

+The following table shows in detail the morphological characteristics of Atropa belladonna roots.

 | Characteristic | Description |
 | --- | --- |
 | Root System Type  | Taproot |